wgrn/Evolution-Strategies-/README.md

-# Evolution-Strategies-
+# Evolution-Strategies
-Some genetic algorithms
+Some Evolutionary Algorithms, specifically Genetic Algorithms developed in Python 2.7.